What are the best solar panels to buy for your home in 2021?

-The first type comprises makers of premium solar panels: Panasonic, LG and SunPower.
-The first two of these are also the top choices of our experts, as they are massive conglomerates known for high manufacturing standards.
+The first type comprises makers of premium solar panels: Panasonic, LG, and SunPower.
+They produce high-performance modules that boast superior workmanship, higher efficiency ratings, better temperature coefficients, and market-leading warranties.
+Panasonic and LG are our experts’ top choices, as they are massive conglomerates known for high manufacturing standards.

 The other type of company that made this list are Chinese panels that offer great value for the money: Canadian Solar and Trina Solar.
 [Due to its strong links to China, Canadian Solar is actually considered a Chinese company despite being headquartered in, and named after, Canada].

 It's worth pointing out that SunPower, despite having the best-performing solar panels in the market, doesn't earn the #1 spot.
 According to the experts, SunPower's ranking suffers due to its troubled financial position, coupled with its high price point.
 We'll be keeping an eye out to see how things change as SunPower spins off its manufacturing business into a new entity called Maxeon Solar.

 We're sure you are curious about what solar panel models are most popular among homeowners.
 To find out, SolarReviews compiled data from recent residential solar installations in California, which is the largest solar market in the US by a large margin.

 These are the top 10 solar panel manufacturers based on their use in California home solar installations, along with the top-selling model for each brand.

 Table 3.
 The best-selling solar panel models in California

 |3||Q CELLS||Q.PEAK DUO BLK-G5 315||315 W||18.7%|

 |4||REC Group||REC290TP2 BLK||290 W||17.4%|

 |6||Silfab Solar||SLA-M 300||300 W||18.4%|